boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 >* One file contains the number (1-6) identifying an activity (WALKING,SITTING...)
 (Y_test.txt -- 7352 rows / Y_train.txt -- 2947 rows)

->These datasets will then (thanks to the one to one relationship) be matched/merged/joined column bounded  with the datasets so that each combination of subject and activity matches with a row of features of the dataset
+>These datasets will then (thanks to the one to one relationship) be matched/merged/joined column bounded  with the datasets containing activity(observation) and subject  and  so that each combination of subject and activity matches with a row of features of the dataset

 >Later on in the process the test and training datasets ,now each merged with the activity and subject id's will be merged (row bounded) together